tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 Most of the included Tests evaluate for more general conditions than the specific requirements stated in the `Use Case`.
 For example, VALIDATION_OCCURRENCESTATUS_STANDARD checks that the value of `dwc:occurrenceStatus` is valid according to a configured source authority, but it does not check that the value is "present".
 Similarly, VALIDATION_COORDINATEUNCERTAINTY_INRANGE checks that the value of `dwc:coordinateUncertaintyInMeters` is within a configured numeric range, but it does not check that it is less than 500 m.

 This highlights the key issue: a `Use Case` can state fitness requirements that are more specific than the currently agreed BDQ Tests can check.
 When that happens, we have two options: (1) define additional BDQ Tests (only when broadly useful), or (2) refine the `Use Case` fitness requirements so they are expressed in terms that existing BDQ Tests can evaluate (often by relying on configurable source authorities and configurable thresholds).
-The updated `bdqval:SDM-Trees` example below illustrates option (2).
+The updated `bdquc:SDM-Trees` example below illustrates option (2).
 The [Tutorial](../tutorial/index.md) illustrates option (1) adding new tests to meet the requirements.

 We also observed that: